SirSupersecret/DiceRoller/README.md

 # DiceRoller
-A simple dice rolling simulator.
+A simple dice rolling simulator to show that when rolling a dice every result should be rolled an approximately equal number of times.